 In Hong Kong I took the escalator upwards but got off to check out the shops, markets and eating places.
 At the top of the escalator I caught a taxi to the base of the funicular railway.
 When you get back down you can catch a bus back into town.

 A walk down Nathan Road at night is good too.
 Stop in at the Peninsular Hotel for a "cheap" beer or champagne.
-The views of the city, at night, from around the star ferry terminal are spectacular. about 10 years ago
+The views of the city, at night, from around the star ferry terminal are spectacular. almost 12 years ago

 Hong Kong is an awesome city - I was really impressed by the skyline, the architecture of the city - modern skyscrapers, lots of glass and you walk around the corner and you are in front of a small temple.
 I enjoyed walking around the city soaking up the atmosphere and life of the city.

 Taking the tram on Hong Kong Island - there is one line which does more or less a tour all around there. so you get a sort of sight seeing tour of Hong Kong Island